Muhajir nationalism

-Muhajir nationalism or Muhajirism is a vision that emphasizes that Muhajirs are one nation and promotes the cultural unity of Muhajirs around the Muhajir Province.
+Muhajir nationalism is an ideology that emphasizes that Muhajirs are one nation and promotes the cultural unity of Muhajirs, using the ideology politicians from MQM, also support the vision of Muhajir Province.
 The demands of the Muhajir nationalist movement are linguistic, cultural, economic and political rights.
 Amir H. Kazmi is considered as the Father of Muhajir nationalism.
 Muhajir nationalism, as put by Adeel Khan, was a political response to loss of their erstwhile influence in state machinery.
+Muhajir nationalists also generally advocate for the creation of a province for the Muhajir people.